nickwells/shell.scripts/README.md

 # bash.scripts
 Some useful bash scripts

 * `bundle` will combine all the files whose names are given as arguments and will combine them into a single file called `bundle.out` which can then be edited to make changes to all the files in one go.
-The `bundle.out` file is an executable shell script which when run will unpack all the files into their original versions with the changes applied
+The `bundle.out` file is an executable shell script which when run will unpack all the files into their original versions with the changes applied.
+You can copy the `bundle.out` file before editing it as a backup.
+You should remember to delete any unwanted `bundle.out` files when you have finished with them.
 * `shout.alert` will print its arguments as a standard alert message to standard out
 * `shout.header` will print its arguments as a standard header message to standard out
+* `shout.short` will print its arguments with leading stars to standard out.
+Each argument is printed on a separate line with the second and subsequent lines having a greater indent than the first.
 * `shout.smallHeader` will print its arguments as a smaller header message to standard out
 * `makeQScript` will take the name of a file containing shell commands to be run and